Airbus Helicopters settles Grand Canyon crash lawsuit for $75m

 “Mr Udall would have survived without any injury if the helicopter been properly equipped with a crash-resistant fuel system,” Robb adds, saying the aircraft had a “a fire bomb for a fuel tank”.

-CRFS have been required by US federal law in all newly manufactured helicopters since 1994, but the lawsuit claimed that Airbus took advantage of a regulatory loophole to avoid the safety requirement.
-The accident aircraft had been manufactured in 2010.
+CRFSs have been required by US federal law in all newly manufactured helicopters since 1994, but the lawsuit claimed that Airbus Helicopters took advantage of a regulatory loophole to avoid the safety requirement.
+The accident aircraft was manufactured in 2010.

 Papillon adds that the company installed crash resistant fuel cells in its airframes in the months following the accident.